sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20175
 ^^^^^

-:Message: File "%(previous_path)s" was successfully rotated as "%(path)s" with a size of %(size)s bytes.
+:Message: File "%(source_path)s" was successfully rotated as "%(path)s" with a size of %(size)s bytes.
-:Groups: process, file-operation, success, operational
+:Groups: operational, process, success, file-operation
 :From version: 3.12.0
 :To version: None
 :Description: None